qemus/qemu-docker/readme.md

     Keep in mind that this will not affect any of your existing disks, it only applies to newly created disks.

-  * ### How do I increase the amount of CPU/RAM?
+  * ### How do I increase the amount of CPU or RAM?

-    By default, a single core and 512MB of RAM is allocated to the container.
+    By default, a single core and 512 MB of RAM are allocated to the container.
 To increase this, add the following environment variables:

     ```yaml
     environment: